 When mental illness wreaks havoc on life and home.

-For the past 30 years she has struggled with mental illness, which is much more difficult to diagnose and treat than a purely physical condition such as diabetes or heart disease, especially when the subject is highly intelligent.
+For the past 30 years, she has struggled with mental illness, which is much more difficult to diagnose and treat than a purely physical condition such as diabetes or heart disease, especially when the subject is highly intelligent.
 While the age at which she became ill is a common time for the emergence of schizophrenia, she has never experienced the classic visual and auditory hallucinations symptomatic of the disorder.
-She does, however, experience paranoia, have delusions that her father and I control her from afar, and express grandiose, unrealistic ambitions.
-As a result, her diagnoses have vacillated from bi-polar and schizo-affective to dissociative identity (once called multiple personality) and even obsessive compulsive.
+She does, however, experience paranoia, has delusions that her father and I control her from afar and express grandiose, unrealistic ambitions.
+As a result, her diagnoses have vacillated from bipolar and schizo-affective to dissociative identity (once called multiple personality) and even obsessive-compulsive.

 Over the intervening decades, my daughter has been hospitalized numerous times and has been prescribed psychotropic medications that invariably she has stopped taking because once they begin having the desired stabilizing effect, she doesn’t believe she needs them.
 When she spirals into a seriously decompensated state, her thinking and communication become disjointed, she is non-compliant with any directives, is unable to maintain personal and environmental hygiene, cannot follow through on even her simplest plans, and is consumed by rage.
 For these reasons and more, she has twice been diagnosed as “gravely disabled,” placed under legal conservatorship, and court-ordered for in-patient treatment at a secured psychiatric hospital.